samblenny/zphqst-03/README.md

    (except this app always requires the `:` and `@`).

 7. Is your account being throttled by the MQTT broker because of exceeding rate limits?
-For example, if you use AdafruitIO, you can read about throttling in the
+For example, if you use Adafruit IO, you can read about throttling in the
    [Adafruit IO MQTT API](https://io.adafruit.com/api/docs/mqtt.html#adafruit-io-mqtt-api) web docs.